iterative/mlem.ai/content/docs/gto/user-guide/index.md

 an artifact, but you can use [DVC](/doc/user-guide/dvc) or [MLEM](/doc/user-guide/mlem) to do that.

-In all cases, you'll need to figure out the Git revision that you need, and path to the artifact in that revision (note that in CI it's already defined for you - e.g. it's `GITHUB_REF` env var in Github Actions):
+In all cases, you'll need to figure out the Git revision that you need (note that in CI it's already defined for you - e.g. it's `GITHUB_REF` env var in Github Actions):

 ```cli
 # getting the Git reference for the latest version